Ogbulelilly/alx-system_engineering-devops/0x00-shell_basics/README.md

-creates a directory named my_first_directory
+betty in my first directory